Christmas Island subtropical forest and red crabs

 In 2001 Australian - Russian consortium announced that here will be developed Asia Pacific Space Centre and by late 2003 the first launch of space satellite will take place.
 It seemed that in this way Australia would play active role in increasing Asian space activities.

-Long and expensive environmental impact assessment procedure started (with much sense as they wanted to use major part of the unique island), gradually winding down the interest of investors.
+Long and expensive environmental impact assessment procedure started (they wanted to use major part of the unique island), gradually winding down the interest of investors.

 Rainforest of Christmas Island has the highest diversity of land crabs in the world.
 Crabs in many ways are the dominating animals on this island and there is no other forest in the world with crabs as dominating species.

 In total here are known some 20 species of land crabs besides some 160 species of "common" crabs living in reefs and shallows around the island.
 Land crabs have evolved from sea crabs and are living either in a beach, in freshwater streams or in the shade of rainforest.
 Especially unusual are the latest - these crabs are scavenging the ground of rainforest looking for fallen leaves, fruits, saplings.
 Their droppings serve as fertilizer, burrowings aerate the soil, their feeding habits decide the build of forest structure.

 Most famous crab of the island is Christmas Island red crab Gecarcoidea natalis - dominating animal species in forest, endemic species met only on this island.